dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

   of the feed (aka, it is not mutable).

-For the case of a single-writer feed, not using multi-writer features, it is sufficient to write a single Entry message as the first entry in the hypercore feed, with `feeds` containing a single entry (a pointer to the current feed itself), and `contentFeed` optionally set to a pointer to a paired content feed.
+For the case of a single-writer feed, not using multi-writer features, it is sufficient to write a single InflatedEntry message in the hypercore feed, with `feeds` containing a single entry (a pointer to the current feed itself), and `contentFeed` optionally set to a pointer to a paired content feed.
+Following that, the `Entry` type can be used for all other messages, with `inflate` pointing back to the single `InflatedEntry` message.

-If *either* `feeds` *or* `contentFeed` are defined in an entry, *both* fields must be defined, so the new message can be referred to via `inflated`.
-In this case the entry is refereed to as an "inflated entry".

 ## Path Hashing